 Top 10 Ways to Protect Yourself from Phishing

-1. Verify the sender's identity by checking email addresses carefully and contacting organisations directly through official channels when suspicious messages arrive.
+1. Verify the sender's identity by checking email addresses carefully and contacting organisations directly through official channels if you receive suspicious messages.

 2. Never click suspicious links in emails or texts.
 Instead, manually type website addresses into your browser or use bookmarked sites.

-3. Enable two-factor authentication on all important accounts to add an extra layer of security even if passwords are compromised.
+3. Enable two-factor authentication on all important accounts to add an extra layer of security, for if / when your passwords are compromised.

-4. Keep software updated including operating systems, browsers, and security software to protect against known vulnerabilities.
+4. Keep all software updated including operating systems, browsers, and security software to protect against known vulnerabilities.

 5. Use reputable antivirus software with real-time scanning and anti-phishing features to detect and block malicious content.